kellygculpepper/SmogonTrends/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

 This project will allow users to visualize trends in Pokémon Showdown data over time.
-Current functionality includes visualizing usage rates of up to 5 Pokémon over time, for a selected metagame & time period.
-Improved visuals and additional plots are in development.
+Current functionality includes visualizing usage rates, difference between high vs all ELO usage, weather, and team styles, as well as monthly summaries.
 The app will ultimately be hosted online.

 Data
 ----